cwru-courses/csds440project-f24-2/Group_2_Comparison.md

 ![](smb318/comparison_plots/ionosphere.png)

-As we can see from the plots above, modifiedTriTraining produces a higher error rate than the other methods.
-However,
+As we can see from the plots above, modifiedTriTraining produces a higher error rate than the other methods, using a lower unlabel rate.

 ### Analysis and Discussion